Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/linux_sql/sql/README.md

   count(
     DISTINCT(memid)
   ) AS count
-from
+FROM
   cd.bookings
 ```

 ##### Questions 22: List each member's first booking after September 1st 2012
 Produce a list of each member name, id, and their first booking after September 1st 2012.
 Order by member ID.
 ```
  SELECT
      mems.surname,
      mems.firstname,
      mems.memid,
      min(bks.starttime) AS starttime
  FROM
      cd.members mems
      INNER JOIN cd.bookings bks ON mems.memid = bks.memid
  WHERE
      starttime >= '2012-09-01'
  GROUP BY
      mems.surname,
      mems.firstname,
      mems.memid
  ORDER BY
      mems.memid;
 ```
 ###### Question 23: Produce a list of member names, with each row containing the total member count